Belgium Travel Info

 Where to stay at the High Fens

-A large amount of accommodations in the area consist out of holiday homes and are located at the southern parts of the High Fens near Malmedy and Butgenbach.
-It’s possible to find a basic cottage or apartment for under 50€ per night.
-More luxurious or larger accommodations range up to 150€ per night and more.
+There are numerous accommodations available in the area, mainly holiday homes located in the southern parts of the High Fens near Malmedy and Butgenbach.
+It’s possible to find a basic cottage or apartment for under €50 per night.
+For more luxurious or larger accommodations, prices can range up to €150 per night or more.

 Winter sports at the High Fens